Kemui52/FO-Rampage/Readme.md

 ### What Are Those Batch Files?

 These are files you can call with the ``bat`` console command to enable some options and become a giant.
 I do it this way because the console is quicker to access than going through menus to find an item.
+Maybe I'll make an MCM menu some time.

 ``rampage`` turns you into a giant. ``rampageUndo`` returns you to normal.
 The AL and BH files are for when I eventually set up playing as creatures.